 (a) Notwithstanding §§ 23-17.14-6(a) and 23-17.14-10 of this chapter, if a proposed conversion involves: (1) Two (2) or more hospitals that are not in common control with another hospital; or (2) One hospital not under common control with another hospital and a hospital system parent corporation; or (3) Two (2) affiliated hospitals the conversion of which was previously approved in accordance with chapter 17.14 of title 23 and another hospital or hospital system parent corporation, or (4) One or more hospital(s) that are determined to be distressed as under subsection (a)(2) of this section, including hospitals that are part of a not-for-profit hospital system parent corporation, as acquiree, such conversion will be reviewed under an expedited review process conducted solely by the department of health (without derogation of the authority of the attorney general in accordance with § 23-17.14-21), only if the acquiree and acquiror are both nonprofit corporations exempt from taxation under section 501(a) of the United States Internal Revenue Service Code as organizations described in section 501(c)(3) of such code, or any successor provisions, and:

-(1) The acquiree and acquiror are both nonprofit corporations that have directly or indirectly continuously operated at least one licensed hospital for at least the preceding three (3) years; and
+(1) The acquiree and acquiror are both nonprofit corporations that have directly or indirectly continuously operated at least one licensed hospital either in Rhode Island or in another jurisdiction either on its own or it is part of a health care system that has operated for at least the preceding three (3) years; and

 (i) Operating loss for the two (2) most recently completed fiscal years;